bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/insights.md

 !["Master the 4 insights"](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/lore/insights/empathy/img_2.png)

-More [spectrograms](../music/spectrograms) related each insight were found in the following songs:
+More [spectrograms](../music/spectrograms) related to each insight were found in the following songs:

 - [Top 10 staTues tHat CriEd bloOd](../music/song-top10) (Connection)
 - [n/A](../music/song-na) (Empathy)